woleet/woleet-weblibs/README.md

 ### <a name="receiptValidate"></a>Validate a proof receipt
 **`woleet.receipt.validate(receipt)`**

-This function allows to validate the format of a proof receipt.
+Allows to validate the format of a proof receipt.
 It does not check the Bitcoin transaction, nor the signature, nor the signee identity (if any).

 - Parameters: